matthewpalmer/json-tape/README.md

 `json_asm` is a little instruction format that allows for efficient mutation of a JSON object by specifying changes with simple commands (`load`, `store`, `add`, `sort`, etc.).
-It's not required to use node-command-player, but it's kind of interesting.
+It's not required to use json-tape, but it's kind of interesting.

 Look at the following command specified using `json_asm` and the `plain_text_delimiters` log format